Making s’mores dip only requires 4 ingredients, 4 seriously easy steps, and mere minutes to make!

 - Sandwich the toasted marshmallow (while still on the stick) between the chocolate and a 2nd graham cracker.

 - While squeezing your ‘sandwich’ carefully pull the stick out of the marshmallow.

 - Enjoy your toasted, melted marshmallow & melted chocolate, graham cracker sandwich!

-S’mores in the Oven with a Cast Iron Skillet
+S’mores Dip in a Cast Iron Skillet

 As the years have gone by, people have gotten very creative with making s’mores.

 It’s no longer necessary to have a campfire at the ready under a moonlit, starry sky.

 As a matter of fact, with this s’mores dip recipe, you can make them any time you like: day or night, rain or shine!